xzj66778899/Mates_API/README.md

 ## __R8__
 <a name="r8"></a>
 __Model user__: <br>
-This model contains users information and is the parent model of 'gender'. <br>
-It also has 'many to many' relationships with 'hobby' model that bridged by the 'user_has_hobby'connecting model.
+This model represents the table users in the database, which has a primary key 'id', columns are 'first_name', 'last_name', 'password', 'email', 'is_admin',and a foreign key 'gender_id'.
+This model also links to 'users_have_hobbies' so we set a db.relationship on it.

+The 'email' works as an unique element to identify a user, so it set to be 'unique = True'.<br>

+The'is_admin' set as 'default = False' means that the user normally registered as non-admin, but this function need to be improved later to prevent user registered as an admin wuthout authorization.

 ```PYTHON
 class User(db.Model):